meaniscule/digital-ocean-deployer/readme.md

 ## Assumptions
 The script assumes that:
-- you are running the script from somewhere within `/home/user` (not `root`)
+- you want to deploy the site within your `/var/www` directory
-- you want to deploy the site within your `/home/user` directory
+- you want to add your nginx server file `/etc/nginx/sites-available`
-- your `nginx` file is titled `default` and exists at `/root/etc/nginx/sites-available`
+- you want to make a symbolic link to your nginx server file in `/etc/nginx/sites-enabled`

 ## Installation and execution
 Install the script on your server.
-One way to do this is to `git clone` it into your user directory, for example in `/home/user/bin`.
+One way to do this is to `git clone` it into your user directory.

-To make the script executable, `cd` down in to the directory containing the script and enter:
+To make the script executable, `cd` into the directory containing the script and enter:
 ```
 chmod +x do-deploy.sh
 ```